richrd/suplemon/README.md

  * [X] Start find at current line AND column
  * [X] Make editor white color brighter (not gray)
  * [X] Show editor at top of terminal when show_top_bar == False

+## Rationale
+For many the command line is a different environment for text editing.
+Most coders are familiar GUI text editors and for them vi and emacs have a too steep learing curve.
+For them (like for me) nano was the weapon of choice.
+But nano feels clunky and it has its limitations.
+That's why I wrote my own editor with built in multi cursor support to fix the situation.